1952 Republican National Convention: Presidential balloting on 5th day of convention (July 11)

 After the revised totals were announced, Taft and Warren supporters moved to unanimously nominate Eisenhower, which the delegates did.
 As soon as Eisenhower was nominated, he visited Taft personally to request his endorsement and obtain a promise that Taft would support the Republican ticket.
 Taft immediately agreed, and loyally backed Eisenhower during the general election campaign.

+The nomination of Eisenhower in a single round of balloting marked the fifteenth time Republicans had selected their nominee on the first ballot.
+In the twenty-five national conventions the party had held since 1856, the party had averaged four ballots to select its presidential nominees.